 (10) An initial pressure test of facility gas lines from the meter must be provided.
 Additional pressure tests will be required when the facility has major renovations or additions where the gas service is interrupted.
 All gas heating systems must be checked for proper operation and safety prior to the heating season.
 Any unsatisfactory conditions must be corrected promptly.

 (11) The IES recommendations must be followed to achieve proper illumination characteristics and lighting levels throughout the facility.
-Minimum illumination must be 10 foot candles in resident rooms during the day and 20 foot candles in corridors, staff stations, dining rooms, lobbies, toilets, bathing facilities, laundries, stairways, and elevators during the day.
-Illumination requirements for these areas apply to lighting throughout the space and should be measured at approximately 30 inches above the floor anywhere in the room.
-Minimum illumination for medication preparation or storage areas, kitchens, and staff station desks must be 50 foot candles during the day.
-Illumination requirements for these areas apply to the task performed and should be measured on the tasks.
+Minimum illumination must be 10 footcandles in resident rooms during the day and 20 footcandles in corridors, staff stations, dining rooms, lobbies, toilets, bathing facilities, laundries, stairways, and elevators during the day.
+Illumination requirements for these areas apply to lighting throughout the space and must be measured at approximately 30 inches above the floor anywhere in the room.
+Minimum illumination for medication preparation or storage areas, kitchens, and staff station desks must be 50 footcandles during the day.
+Illumination requirements for these areas apply to the task performed and must be measured on the tasks.

 (12) In addition to the required illumination (normal and emergency), the facility must keep on hand and readily available to night staff, no less than one working flashlight.